hemantjava/Prep2025/Theory/ms-d-pattern/SOLID.md

 **The SOLID principles**

-are five design principles in object-oriented programming that promote maintainable, scalable, and robust software design.
+SOLID principles are five design principles in object-oriented programming that promote maintainable, scalable, and robust software design.
 Each principle focuses on a specific aspect of object-oriented design and can be applied individually or in combination